NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 ### `<plugin_overrides>`

-See [plugin documentation](/docs/plugin/intro) to learn more about the plugin system.
+See the [plugin documentation](/docs/category/plugin) to learn more about the plugin system.

 ```yaml
 # Pre-built image name ready to be pulled.